jeetelongname/ai-experiments/notebooks/backpropagation.md

-maths and understanding, its not something that can be picked up simply since its so rich. that being said its also not unotanably difficult to understand Once you get past the notation, the index chasing, the sheer madness of it, it becomes somwhat simple to grok, even if you have to treat parts as black boxes that just kinda work.
+maths and understanding, its not something that can be picked up simply since its so rich. that being said its also not unotanably difficult to understand Once you get past the notation, the index chasing, the sheer madness of it, it becomes somewhat simple to grok, even if you have to treat parts as black boxes that just kinda work.

 I will assume that you know *something* about neural networks.
 If not, I suggest